 Assessment criteria, Arts

-Students grades will be made up of marks from the following criteria
+of marks from the following criteria a

 Investigating Maximum 8

 Developing Maximum 8

 Creating /Performing Maximum 8

 Evaluating Maximum 8

 ,

 Investigating

 - Task 1: Research an artist/artwork/performer and critique artwork by the chosen artist (Visual Art/Music/Media) - Task 2: Use prior knowledge and develop new skills and techniques in your artwork.
 (Visual Art/Music/Media) - Task 3: Apply prior knowledge and new skills and techniques to create original artwork.
 (Visual Art/Music/Media) - Task 4: Reflect on the processes and development of your artwork and yourself as an artist through the trimester.
 (Visual Art/Music/Media)